 IRA contribution limits

-The maximum amount you can contribute to a traditional IRA or Roth IRA in 2014 remains unchanged at $5,500 (or 100% of your earned income, if less).
-The maximum catch-up contribution for those age 50 or older in 2014 is $1,000, also unchanged from 2013.
-(You can contribute to both a traditional and Roth IRA in 2014, but your total contributions can’t exceed this annual limit.)
+The maximum amount you can contribute to a traditional IRA or Roth IRA in 2015 is $5,500 (or 100% of your earned income, if less), unchanged from 2014.
+The maximum catch-up contribution for those age 50 or older remains at $1,000.
+(You can contribute to both a traditional and Roth IRA in 2015, but your total contributions can’t exceed these annual limits.)

-The income limits for determining the deductibility of traditional IRA contributions have increased for 2014 (for those covered by employer retirement plans).
-For example, you can fully deduct your IRA contribution if your filing status is single/head of household, and your income (“modified adjusted gross income,” or MAGI) is $60,000 or less (up from $59,000 in 2013).
-If you’re married and filing a joint return, you can fully deduct your IRA contribution if your MAGI is $96,000 or less (up from $95,000 in 2013).
-If you’re not covered by an employer plan but your spouse is, and you file a joint return, you can fully deduct your IRA contribution if your MAGI is $181,000 or less (up from $178,000 in 2013).
+The income limits for determining the deductibility of traditional IRA contributions have increased for 2015 (for those covered by employer retirement plans).
+For example, you can fully deduct your IRA contribution if your filing status is single/head of household and your income (“modified adjusted gross income,” or MAGI) is $61,000 or less (up from $60,000 in 2014).
+If you’re married and filing a joint return, you can fully deduct your IRA contribution if your MAGI is $98,000 or less (up from $96,000 in 2014).
+If you’re not covered by an employer plan but your spouse is, and you file a joint return, you can fully deduct your IRA contribution if your MAGI is $183,000 or less (up from $181,000 in 2014).

 Employer retirement plans